 When using Adiseal to repair lead flashing, Adiseal will also provide a permanent fix as well as an emergency repair.
-If done correctly, the seal will last for years.
+If done correctly, the lead seal will last for years.

 If the product is not UV resistant, there is a high chance it will fail very quickly.
 A roof is one of the main areas of a property where it will receive high UV radiation from the sun.

-As Adiseal lead sealant is solvent free, it does not shrink once applied.
+As Adiseal lead sealer is solvent free, it does not shrink once applied.
 This is a common problem with other products.
 For these other products to cure, the solvent have to evaporate away, causing the product to shrink and come away from the surface it has been applied to.
 Cheaper products tend to have more solvents leaving a weaker bond than Adiseal.

 Another problem with solvent based lead adhesives & sealants is that the solvents will attack sensitive materials like polystyrene which is a common insulation material in building roofs, walls & other places.

 Works in dry, wet & even underwater

 As Adiseal works in dry, wet & even underwater, it’s possible to carry out an emergency repair on a leak even if it’s raining outside.
 It’s possible to carry our sealing lead even with rain pouring outside.

 Adiseal lead sealant & adhesive is available in a number of colours including grey to closely match the colour of the lead flashing.
 It is available in white, black, grey, brown & ultra clear.

 How to seal lead flashing